dcunited001/dcunited001.github.io/_posts/2016-05-17-the-death-of-creativity.md

 that energy I applied to jamskating and figured out how to apply it elsewhere?

-And I realized that, if I could do that, no one could ever assert that1 my contributions in jamskating were inconsequential.
+And I realized that, if I could do that, no one could ever assert that my contributions in jamskating were inconsequential.
 It wouldn't matter if, every single time I tried to start skating again, a handful of people interfered.
 If I managed to prove beyond any doubt that I